Raphia australis

 Distribution & Ecology

 This plant is protected in the Kosi Bay section of the Greater St. Lucia Wetland Nature Reserve.
 It is a southern Africa endemic (restricted to a particular geographic location – here South Africa and Mozambique).
-These plants may occur in dense groves and have now been planted in a wider area.
-These fresh water trees are only located in NE KwaZulu-Natal (neighbouring Kosi Bay) and southern Mozambique (a large population within Manhica District).
+These plants may occur in dense fresh water swamps, and groves (small group of trees that reduce the shade) and have now been planted in a wider area.
+These fresh water trees are only located in NE KwaZulu-Natal (neighbouring Kosi Bay) and southern Mozambique (a large population within Manhica District in Southern Mozambique).
 The tree also occurs in Gorongosa National Park in central Mozambique.
-It is common in drainage lines and swamp forest around Kosi Bay lakes e.g., within Lake Amanzimnyama.
+Plants are common in drainage lines and swamp forest around Kosi Bay lakes e.g., within Lake Amanzimnyama.
 This is one of 4 interconnected lakes which are the preferred nesting habitat of the Palmnut vulture or vulture fish-eagle (Gypohierax angolensis), which nest in the palms and feed on the thin layer of orange flesh of the Raphia fruits.
 They also feed on crabs, snails, locusts and fish.
 In this area, the tree may be found on seasonal inundated coastal dunes.
 Egyptian fruit bats (Rousettus aegyptiacus) roost in the crown.
 These large bats have a wingspan of up to 60cm.
-The butterfly larvae of the Palm-tree night fighter (Zophopetes dysmephila).
+The butterfly larvae of the Palm-tree night fighter (Zophopetes dysmephila) feed on the leaflets of this tree, as well as Phoenix species and Dypsis lutescens in Madagascar.
 The adults are on wing year-round (peak Nov – May).
-They feed on the leaflets of this tree, Phoenix species and Dypsis lutescens in Madagascar.
+These butterflies are visible from Cape Town along and up the coast and inland further North and beyond South Africa.
+After being planted in 1916 Raphia australis has now become naturalized in Mtumzini (roughly between St Lucia and Durban).

 Ethnobotany

 The thatch like Leaves are used to build huts.
 The giant petioles (leaf stalks) of this plant have a low density and are suitable for raft building and for projecting structures on small boats.
-Seeds are quick to germinate and do best with lots of water, above zero temperatures and a low wind environment.
+Midribs are split and used to make strong light planks.
+In above zero temperatures and a low wind environment, Seeds are quick to germinate and do best with lots of water.

 References